Be Prepared for Natural Disasters Like Hurricanes, Fires, Floods, Tornados, and Moreby Kelly R. Smith

 Week 1: Make a Plan

 Make your plan now.
 You and your family may not be together if a disaster happens, so it is key to understand which types of disasters could affect your area.
 You should all know how you’ll contact each other and reconnect if you become separated.
 Establish a family meeting place that’s familiar and easy to find.
+For example, a neighborhood park or a local school that might be serving as an emergency shelter.

 Week 2: Build a Kit

 Following an emergency, you might need to survive on your own for days.
 Being prepared means having your own stock of food, water and other supplies to last for several days.
 A disaster supplies kit is a collection of basic items your household may need in the event of an emergency.
+You don’t have to be an all-out prepper but having the essentials on hand is, well, essential.

 In my own home, I built a pantry off the kitchen.
 We keep it stocked with food, water, prescription medicine, and a camp stove.
 Basically, the room is our kit.
 And we even keep a stock of toilet paper.
 We all remember the empty shelves when the COVID-19 pandemic broke out!